Your legal responsibility as a parent

 Education welfare officers visit every school regularly to help staff, parents and pupils overcome problems.
 These schools all have an attendance officer based on site:

 - Haute Vallee

 Holidays during term time

-Head teachers may give permission for your child to be absent from school for a family holiday .
-They do not have to agree and there is no right to absence for holiday reasons.
-If you want your child to take time off school for more than 10 school days for a holiday, you must direct this request to the Director for Education, Sport and Culture.
+If you want your child to take more than 10 school days for a holiday, you must direct a request to the Director for Education, Sport and Culture.

 Download holidays in term time: a guide for parents (size 1.05mb)